omeka/omeka-s-enduser/docs/modules/mapping.md

 ![Map-based searching in the admin side.](modulesfiles/Mapping_advSearch.png)

-The public fields are optional (turned off by default) on [individual sites](../sites/site_settings.md#settings).

-"Add geographic location to advanced search" will add three fields that allow users to search by location: they must provide an address, as well as a distance (in numbers) and select a unit (kilometres or miles).
-"Search by map marker presence" provides users with the values of "Has map markers" or "Has no map markers".
+The public fields are optional (turned off by default) on [individual sites](../sites/site_settings.md#settings) in their site settings.
+The "Add geographic location to advanced search" option will add the three fields seen above, allowing users to search by location: they must provide an address, as well as a distance (in numbers) and select a unit (kilometres or miles).

+The "Search by map marker presence" option provides users with a dropdown with the options of "Has map markers" or "Has no map markers", as seen above.

 ![The Mapping settings added to each site settings page.](modulesfiles/Mapping_siteSettings.png)

 ### Batch-edit map data

 Users can select multiple items and perform [batch editing](../content/items.md#batch-editing) to create and edit map markers.
+You cannot batch-add shapes at this time, nor can you batch-edit map display settings, but you can batch-add markers from latitude and longitude values, and you can batch-edit labels and images for all features.

 The options are:

-- **Delete markers**: You can batch-remove all existing markers from multiple items.
+- **Delete features**: You can batch-remove all existing markers and shapes from multiple items.
 - **Copy coordinates to markers**: This involves taking latitude and longitude data from an existing metadata value on each item or from their associated media.
 This will append new markers, not overwrite any existing markers.
 If there are multiple values on an item in the chosen proprerty, this will batch-copy them all as multiple markers.
 You can specify:
-	- Which fields contain each or both values
+	- Which fields contain each or both values (for example, if you previously put this information into a text field such as `dcterms:spatial`)
 	- How they are separated (the operation will ignore spaces)
 	- Whether the longitude or latitude comes first in the pair.
 If you copy coordinates from an attached media, you can also check a box to assign the media as a marker image.
-- **Update markers**: Markers can have [customized thumbnails and labels](#editing-markers) rather than displaying just the item title as a link.
+- **Update features**: Markers and shapes can have [customized thumbnails and labels](#edit-features) rather than displaying just the item title as a link.
 You can batch-edit marker customization by:
 	- Removing images
 	- Using items' primary media as images
 	- Copying labels from an existing metadata value (either from the item, the primary media, or the media already assigned to the marker)